systemd/mkosi/README.md

 python3 -m pip install --user --editable .
 ```
 This will install mkosi in editable mode to `~/.local/bin/mkosi`, allowing you
 to use your own changes right away.
+You can invoke it by running
+`sudo python3 -m mkosi <args>`

 For development you optionally also need [mypy](https://github.com/python/mypy)
 and [pytest](https://github.com/pytest-dev/pytest).
 We check tests and typing in